 The group has also collaborated with other Duke Music ensembles including the Duke Jazz Ensemble and the Duke Chorale.

 Performance skills are emphasized along with exposure to, and appreciation of, masterworks in the art form with emphasis given to stage skills, presentation and preparation.
 Open to all undergraduate and graduate students by permission of the director, it is not necessary to be a Music major/minor to participate.

-Opera Theater alumni have gone on to pursue careers in music, teaching and performing in the U.S. and around the world.
-Duke Opera Theater brought several of these talented graduates back to campus in April 2014 to perform scenes from La Traviata, Tales of Hoffman, The Marriage of Figaro, Die Fledermaus, and Eugene Onegin with current Opera Theater students.
+Many Opera Theater alumni have gone on to pursue careers in music, teaching and performing in the U.S. and around the world.
+Duke Opera Theater brought several of these talented graduates back to campus in April 2014 to perform a gala performance with scenes from La Traviata, Tales of Hoffman, The Marriage of Figaro, Die Fledermaus, and Eugene Onegin alongside current Opera Theater students.

 Duke Opera Theater former directors:

 - John Hanks (1958-1982)

 - Wayne Lail (1982-1993)